The Marshal

 About The Marshal

-The Marshal is a New York City restaurant with practical, verified details that make it easier to plan around than many thinly documented listings.
-The clearest confirmed recognition is Star Wine List in 2026, so it is a reasonable option to consider when wine recognition matters alongside a meal.
+The Marshal is a New York City restaurant with practical details that make it easy to plan around.
+Its Star Wine List recognition in 2026 makes it a reasonable option to consider when wine recognition matters alongside a meal.

-Choose it for verified wine recognition and flexible hours
+Choose it for wine recognition and flexible hours

-Confirmed trust signal is Star Wine List recognition in 2026.
-That does not establish a price level, menu format, or special-occasion service style, but it does make The Marshal relevant for diners who want a New York City meal where wine recognition is part of the decision.
+A key trust signal is Star Wine List recognition in 2026.
+That makes The Marshal relevant for diners who want a New York City meal where wine recognition is part of the decision.

 Timing is direct: The Marshal is listed as open 11 AM–10 PM Monday through Thursday, 11 AM–11 PM Friday and Saturday, 11 AM–10 PM Sunday.
 Those hours make it usable for plans across the week, with Friday and Saturday offering the latest listed closing time.